lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 `python3 server.py -k YourLongAndSavePASSWORD | tee logs.txt`

-**Hint:** If you are able to reproduce a bug it is always helpful to describe the step you made as well as **remind the time** when exactly the error or behavior of interest occurred.
+**Hint:** If you are able to reproduce a bug it is always helpful to describe the step you made as well as **remind the time** when exactly the error or behavior of interest occurred (the log can grow very big and without a timestamp it often is like finding the famous needle in a haystack.